Ewa Durska

 Ewa Durska (born 27 February 1977) is a Paralympian athlete from Poland competing mainly in category T20 shot put events.
 She is a two time Paralympic gold medalist in the shot put at the 2000 Games in Sydney and the 2012 Games in London.
 Her Paralympic career was put on hold after a sporting controversy at the 2000 Games saw her classification removed for the next two cycle of Paralympic Games.
-Durska is a world leader in her sport and is a four time World Championship gold medalist.
+Durska is a four time World Championship gold medalist.